Overview

 UK entry requirements

-Other subjects including Medicine, Veterinary Science/medicine, Physiotherapy or any Biological Science will also be considered on an individual basis provided applicants can show evidence of at least one year’s experience of working in science or an area allied to medicine and/or sport.
+Other subjects including Medicine, Veterinary Science/medicine, Physiotherapy or any Biological Science will also be considered on an individual basis.
+If applicants hold a degree in a subject not listed above but have at least one year's experience of working in Science or an area allied to Medicine and/or Sport, applications will still be considered.

 Hepatitis B immunisation will be required as students on this pathway will be involved in taking capillary blood samples.